ericwalker/3DBreakout/README.md

 3D Breakout is an arcade game developed using Unity 5.

-Like the other break out game, use your paddle to avoid the ball droping down.
+Like the other break out game, use your paddle to avoid the ball dropping down.

 Try to destroy all of the bricks to win the game!

 ## CONTROLS:

-"Left" and "Right" Arrow keys for direction
+"Left" and "Right" Arrow keys for moving your paddle left and right

 'Space' for start